 Because of pores, pumice can float on the water.
 Water can be soaked by pumice.
 Highly saturated pumice can explode in a campfire.

 TIP: River rocks are usually smooth and tumble.
-Do you know how to tumble rocks at home without using rock tumbler?
+Do you know how to tumble rocks at home without using a rock tumbler?
 Check out the ultimate guide in the article below:

-10 Rocks that won’t Explode When Heated
+10 Rocks that Won’t Explode When Heated

 All types of rocks have the potential to explode, however, the next 10 rocks are the strongest and need a really high temperature (almost inaccessible in a campfire) to explode.
 They are already tempered during the formation, so these 10 rocks are the best to use around a campfire.

 Intrusive igneous rocks like granite, anorthosite, syenite, gabbro, diorite, and non-foliated metamorphic rocks like gneiss, hornfels, skarn, quartzite, and marble won’t explode when heated.
-These rocks had already experienced high temperature and pressure and have no pores to trap the water.
+These rocks had already experienced high temperature and pressure and had no pores to trap the water.

 Quartzite, gneiss, and marble are the most common non-foliated metamorphic rocks.
-Quartzite, marble and gabbro are monomineralic, which means they are composed of one type of mineral (quartz in the case of quartzite and calcite in the case of marble).
+Quartzite, marble, and gabbro are monomineralic, which means they are composed of one type of mineral (quartz in the case of quartzite and calcite in the case of marble).

 Additionally, quartzite and marble are not porous, so the water cannot penetrate the rock structure.

 Quartzite is a really hard-to-destroy rock.
 It is monomineralic – each grain has the same physical properties.
 It is made of quartz – a really hard mineral (7 on the Mohs scale).
-It is a non-foliated metamorphic rock, which has already experienced high pressure and high temperature during the formation.
+It is a non-foliated metamorphic rock, which has already experienced high pressure and high temperature during formation.

 Gneiss is a metamorphic rock.
 It won’t explode when heated as mineral grains are tightly interlocked with each other and have no pores and cracks to contain water.